AstroImageJ/astroimagej/website/src/content/docs/Installation/linux.md

 ---
 title: Linux Installation Guide
 description: How to install AstroImageJ on Linux
-draft: true
 ---

 This page will help with installing the latest Version 6 of AstroImageJ on Linux operating systems, or upgrading from a previous Version 5 installation.
+Upgrading from a previous version is reccomended, as it will automatically migrate the memory setting and custom observatories.
+Other preferences will be migrated even if using a new installation.
 These instructions should work on any Linux distribution.
 They have been tested most recently with OpenSUSE Tumbleweed.

 ### New Installations